Skip to content

 Refugio Piedra Grande

 I chose to sleep outside in a tent.
 Turned out to be one of my best decisions.
-I really didn’t want to deal with the snoring, farting and crawling over each other to take a leak all night.
+I really didn’t want to deal with the snoring, farting and crawling over each other all night to go take a leak.
 A friend from home also told me the hut was dirty and infested with mice.
 We didn’t find it in either condition.
 In fact, we were surprised to see not a single mouse despite all the food and crumbs from eating inside.

 Let’s go back to the fact that fees are collected to visit this “national” park.
 What are those funds being spent on if the roads to this facility are terrible and so is their restroom situation.